 The Amazing Boardwalk Trails of Huron Nature Center – The Huron County Nature Center is located midway between Caseville and Port Austin.
-The wilderness arboretum offers over 120 acres of woods, dunes, marsh connected by a intensive trail system.
-This offers a glimpse of the upper thumb has it appeared 100 years ago.
+The wilderness arboretum offers over 120 acres of woods, dunes, marsh connected by an intensive trail system.
+This offers a glimpse of the upper thumb as it appeared 100 years ago.

 The Secrets of Sleeper State Park – Visitors can watch both sunrises and sunsets on Saginaw Bay, relax in the shade and seclusion under the tall oaks in the campground or roam the trails of the ancient dune forests.
 It’s one of the most widely visited parks in Southeast Michigan.
 Yet the park contains impressive secrets.

 Camp in a Ghost Town at Port Crescent State Park – Port Crescent State Park is one of the largest state parks in southern Michigan.
 Located at the tip of Michigan’s “thumb” along three miles of the sandy shoreline of Lake Huron Saginaw Bay, the park offers excellent canoeing, hiking, cross-country skiing, birding, and hunting opportunities.
 However, a little-known aspect of this park is that it sits on the location of a ghost town.